 Form I-9 Management

 Employers must retain I-9 forms for three years after the date of hire or one year after the date of termination.
 Additionally, the law requires recruiters and referrers to retain I-9 forms for three years after the date of any hire.
 Failure to properly complete and retain the I-9 form subjects employers to civil penalties ranging from $100 to $1,100.
 This service allows you to store and verify electronic I-9 forms for employees, saving the hassle of storing and maintenance.

 Employment eligibility verification

-Necessary documentation needs to be provided by the employee that verifies their eligibility for employment in the U.S and their identity.
-There are three different lists – A, B and C.
+Necessary form I-9 documents need to be provided by the employee that verifies their eligibility for employment in the U.S and their identity.
+There are three different lists – A, B, and C.

 - Unexpired Foreign Passport with the I-94 form attached or an I-551 stamp to indicate an unexpired employment authorization

 - Alien Registration Receipt Card or Permanent Resident Card (Green Card) with a photograph